-2013; Strulik et al., 2013; Kotschy and Sunde, 2018; Baldanzi et al., 2021; Marois et al., 2021; Strulik, 2022) and confirm it to be an important mechanism.
-The growth-promoting effect of better education is well established theoretically (Lucas, 1988; Strulik et al., 2013) and empirically (Cohen and Soto, 2007; Lutz et al., 2008; Hanushek and Woessmann, 2012, 2015).
-Similarly, investments in health (Weil, 2007; Bloom et al., 2019a) and women's health, in particular (Bloom et al., 2020), have been shown to further enhance growth.
+When families have fewer children, they tend to invest more in the education and health of each child (Lee & Mason 2010, Prettner et al. 2013, Strulik et al. 2013).
+Better-educated children are more productive when they enter the labor market, which has a positive effect on economic growth.
+Several studies have analyzed this behavioral response to declining fertility (Ashraf et al. 2013, Strulik et al. 2013, Kotschy & Sunde 2018, Baldanzi et al. 2021, Marois et al. 2021, Strulik 2022) and confirmed it to be an important mechanism.
+The growth-promoting effect of better education is well established theoretically (Lucas 1988, Strulik et al. 2013) and empirically (Cohen & Soto 2007, Lutz et al. 2008, Hanushek & Woessmann 2012).
+Similarly, investments in health (Weil 2007, Bloom et al. 2024), and women's health in particular (Bloom et al. 2020), have been shown to further enhance growth.
 Moreover, the described behavioral effect is reinforced by an accounting effect in the education sector.
 A shrinking cohort of children means that a given government education budget is distributed among fewer pupils.
-This raises the resource intensity of schooling for each child and has the potential to raise economic growth (Prettner, 2014).
+This raises the resource intensity of schooling for each child and has the potential to raise economic growth (Prettner 2014).

 However, the extent to which human capital improvements offset population aging or population decline is unclear.
-Kotschy and Sunde (2018) identify strong cross-country heterogeneity in the extent to which educational expansion compensates the decline in the working-age population and find that for many countries, population aging will have negative consequences in the foreseeable future.
-Siskova et al. (2023) find that human capital investments only partially offset reductions in fertility, implying a decline in the aggregate human capital (or "effective labor force") of many countries, an effect that is even more pronounced for countries facing population decline.
-Studying a macroeconomic model with human capital investments following a quantity-quality trade-off that is calibrated to the Chinese economy, Gu (2021) concludes that responding to declining fertility through increased human capital investments cannot fully offset the negative impact of a smaller labor force on aggregate income.
+Kotschy & Sunde (2018) identify strong cross-country heterogeneity in the extent to which educational expansion compensates for the decline in the working-age population and find that for many countries, population aging will have negative consequences in the foreseeable future.
+Siskova et al. (2023) find that human capital investments only partially offset reductions in fertility, implying a decline in the aggregate human capital (or effective labor force) of many countries, an effect that is even more pronounced for countries facing population decline.
+Studying a macroeconomic model with human capital investments following a quantityquality trade-off that is calibrated to the Chinese economy, Gu (2021) concludes that responding to declining fertility through increased human capital investments cannot fully offset the negative impact of a smaller labor force on aggregate income.